Warwick, Rhode Island: Early history

-Warwick was colonized by Europeans in 1642.
-The city was named after a town with the same name located in England.
-Samuel Gorton claimed that Narragansett Nation Sachem Miantonomi sold him the Shawhomett Purchase for 144 fathoms of wampum.
+Warwick was settled by Samuel Gorton in 1642.
+Narragansett Sachem Miantonomi sold him the Shawhomett Purchase for 144 fathoms of wampum.
 This included the towns of Coventry and West Warwick, Rhode Island.
-However, the transaction was dubious from the start.
-Sachems Sacononoco and Pumham claimed that Miantonomi had sold the land without asking for their approval.
+However, Sachems Sacononoco and Pumham claimed that Miantonomi had sold the land without asking for their approval.
 They took their case to Boston, where they placed their lands under Massachusetts rule.
 In 1643, Massachusetts Bay Colony sent a militia force to Shawomett to arrest Gorton and his followers.
 After a tense standoff, all but three of the Gortonists surrendered to the Massachusetts forces.
-This event caused the other three colonies on Narragansett Bay (Providence Plantations, Portsmouth, and Newport) to unite and get a British royal charter allowing them to form the Colony of Rhode Island and Providence Plantations.
+Gorton then sailed back to England and sought a charter from the King.
+He was greatly assisted in gaining it by Robert Rich, 2nd Earl of Warwick, so Gorton and his fellow settlers changed the name of their colony from Shawumet to Warwick.

-In 1648, Gorton was granted a British charter by Robert Rich, 2nd Earl of Warwick, Lord Admiral and head of the Parliamentary Commission on Plantation Affairs.
-Because of this, the name of the settlement was changed from Shawhomett to Warwick.
-Massachusetts Bay Colony continued to lay claim to the area, but it made no further effort to enforce it.
+The ongoing harassment from Massachusetts Bay Colony, however, caused the other three colonies on Narragansett Bay (Providence Plantations, Portsmouth, and Newport) to unite with Warwick and get a British royal charter allowing them to form the Colony of Rhode Island and Providence Plantations.

 In 1772, Warwick was the scene of the first violent act against the British Crown in the Gaspee Affair.
 Local patriots boarded the Gaspee, a revenue cutter that enforced the Stamp Act 1765 and Townshend Acts in Narragansett Bay.
 It was here that the first blood was spilled in the American Revolution when Gaspee's commanding officer Lt.
 Dudingston was shot and seriously wounded during the struggle for the ship.
 The Gaspee was stripped of all cannons and arms, then burned.

 During the Revolution, Warwick militiamen participated in the battles of Montreal, Quebec, Saratoga, Monmouth, and Trenton, and they were present for the British surrender at Yorktown in 1781.